AryaaSk/3D-Engine/Docs/GameHelper.md

 Then you can just use this PhysicsObject like any other one.

-*If you have a custom object then I wouldn't recommend letting GameHelper create the hitbox in the CannonJSBody, since it creates a bounding box, which may not be ideal for your object.
-I would recommend reading the [CannonJS Docs](https://github.com/schteppe/cannon.js), on how to create custom Shapes.*

 ### Editing Objects
 To edit the objects once you have initialized them, you can use the cBody, or the aShape (not recommended).